arangodb/docs/3.7/tutorials-dc2-dc.md

 In the following paragraphs you'll learn which components have to be deployed for datacenter to datacenter replication using the `direct` message queue.
-For detailed deployment instructions or instructions for the `kafka` message queue, consult the [reference manual](deployment-dc2-dc.html).
+For detailed deployment instructions or instructions consult the [reference manual](deployment-dc2-dc.html).

 ### ArangoDB cluster